-Let me return to the research question: ‘How can the explanatory problem with current corruption research be resolved?’.
-I believe that applying the framework of ANST to conceptualize and analyze the explanatory problem of corruption will help resolve the explanatory problems that current corruption literature deals with, as mentioned in the earlier chapters.
-Important to this new understanding of corruption is the emphasis on exchange relations between different types of actors, by which successful cooperation between actors leads to corruptive behavior.
-As successful exchange relations of corruption can consist of diverse collaborations between different actors.
+Let me return to the research question: ‘How can the explanatory problem with current corruption research be resolved?’
+I believe that applying the framework of ANST to conceptualize and analyze the explanatory problem of corruption will provide an alternative model to the explanatory problems that current corruption literature deals with, as mentioned in the earlier chapters.
+Important to this new understanding of corruption is the emphasis on the relational aspect of exchange relations between different types of actors, by which successful cooperation between actors leads to corruptive behavior.
+This successful cooperation between actors is the result of the ‘translation’ of the relation by which the actors find a compromise between their interests, prefer to deviate from the norm: ‘public power should be used for public gain’, and subsequently participate within the norm network of corruption.

+As successful exchange relations of corruption can consist of diverse collaborations between different actors, with incentives that differ per actor.
 I differentiate between citizens; bureaucrats; politicians; and heads of state.
 The actor group of the citizens, discusses in total twelve important factors that play a role to determine if citizens would cooperate in exchange relations of corruption.
 These factors are: colonial heritage; decentralization; education; entry barriers; homo- versus heterogeneous society; income; openness to trade; party lists; political freedom; the quality of the judicial system; religion; and women’s participation.
 Only seven of these factors are intensively discussed in corruption literature.
 The factors not directly included by scholars are: decentralization; openness to trade; party lists; the quality of the judicial system; and women’s participation.
 I find it significant to include the five remaining factors to the analysis, because these factors show potential meaning as explanatory factors to the problem of corruption.

 Next, the actor group of bureaucrats includes in total fourteen factors that have a role in defining if bureaucrats will cooperate in exchange relations of corruption.
 These factors are: colonial heritage; decentralization; education; entry barriers; homo- versus heterogeneous society; income; inflation; market competition; the number of political parties; openness to trade; presidential system; the quality of the judicial system; religion; and women’s participation.
 Eleven of the fourteen factors are discussed in the literature.
 The factors not directly included by scholars are: education; presidential system; and women’s participation.
 Again, it could show significant to include these three remaining factors to the analysis, because these factors have prospective meaning as explanatory factors to the problem of corruption.